Raducanu splits from coach after five months

 German Beltz, 45, previously coached former world number one Angelique Kerber when she won the Australian Open and US Open titles in 2016.

-His successor will be Raducanu's fourth coach in a year.
+His successor will be British number one Raducanu's fourth coach in a year.

 Nigel Sears was replaced by Andrew Richardson after last year's Wimbledon, but Richardson's contract was not renewed despite Raducanu's success in New York.